From weekend backpacking trips, to thru-hiking epics, read these tips to keep your feet feeling fresh.

 If the Boot Fits

 Above all, ensure the boot you choose is comfortable and fits well.
 You’ll be wearing these bad boys for miles, days, and maybe even weeks or months, so try on several pairs before making your choice.
 There are low-cut hiking shoes, mid- to high-cut boots, and backpacking boots that go above the ankle.
-Boots have come a long way in recent decades, and there are more lightweight options now than there used to be.
-Look for a boot that has appropriate lugs on the sole for traction, ankle protection that allows mobility while providing stability, and (most importantly) is waterproof.
-The La Sportiva Trango TRK, Core High, and Nucleo High GTX check all of those boxes (available in men’s and women’s models).
-Additionally, the Synthesis, Core, Primer, and Nucleo models feature Gore-Tex Surround Technology, which has all the benefits of waterproof protection, while remaining breathable (read: no more clammy, wet feet).
-Moisture on skin is a major source of blisters but Gore-tex Surround Technology gives waterproof boot without compromising breathability.
+Look for a boot that has appropriate lugs on the sole for traction, ankle protection that allows mobility while providing stability, and (depending on terrain) is waterproof.
+The La Sportiva Nucleo High GTX checks all of those boxes (available in men’s and women’s models).
+Additionally, the Nucleo features Gore-Tex Surround Technology, which has all the benefits of waterproof protection, while remaining breathable (read: no more clammy, wet feet).
+Moisture on skin is a major source of blisters but Gore-tex Surround Technology provides a waterproof boot without compromising breathability.

 Wear your hiking socks when trying on boots.
 It’s recommended to get your hiking boots one-half to a full size larger than your regular shoe size to ensure there is some space between your toes and the front of the boot.
 Space not only accounts for inevitable swelling, but also gives your toes extra room for movement during descents- so they don’t smash into the front of your shoes going downhill.